 Should there be extreme weather conditions during the day such as heavy rain or strong winds, certain rides and attractions may be temporarily closed in the interests of health and safety.
 This information will, however, always be communicated as quickly and efficiently as possible to all guests at the entrance to the Theme Park.

-Unfortunately, no refunds will be made due to bad weather, however in extreme weather conditions Lightwater Valley may allow you to upgrade to a Gift ticket (allowing entry as an open dated ticket) by paying the difference in price.
+Unfortunately, no refunds will be made due to bad weather, however in extreme weather conditions Lightwater Valley may allow you to amend your date or upgrade to a Gift ticket (allowing entry as an open dated ticket) by paying the difference in price.

 No- Unfortunately due to both safety and hygiene protocol, the Park has a zero tolerance policy on any dogs except for Assistance Dogs.
 If you are planning on visiting us this summer, please DO NOT leave your dogs in your vehicle unattended due to the lack of shade.
 Any cases of animals remaining locked in a vehicle will be dealt with by both the RSPCA and the Police who are authorised to carry out a seizure of the animal, even if property damage is required.
 Lightwater Valley cannot be held responsible for any damage caused under such circumstances.

 Our 175 acre site provides free parking for all guests, regardless of whether you arrive in a coach, a minibus or a car!
 There are parking bays close to the entrance booths for our guests with Blue Badge disabled parking permits.

 Yes- The park is served by the 159 Dales & District service from Ripon which stops in the car park, however this is a very limited service so it is advisable to check timings with the bus company in advance getdown.org.uk